Spring Home Maintenance Checklist to Maximize your Comfort, Safety, and Enjoyment

-Maintaining your home using a systematic approach is the best way to protect the value as well as your safety and well-being.
+Maintaining your Ann Arbor area home using a systematic approach is the best way to protect the value as well as your safety and well-being.
 This checklist hits most of the items you should do as part of a comprehensive seasonal home maintenance program.
+Get a downloadable version of our Spring Home Maintenance Checklist.

-When it comes to Home Maintenance, there are two camps – Do-it-Yourselfers and Deligaters – Hire a Professional.
-Whichever camp you are in, we have contractors and connections to help you find the contractors and supplies you need to get nearly anything done around the house.
+When it comes to Home Maintenance, there are two camps – Do-it-Yourselfers and Delegators – Hire a Professional.
+Whichever camp you are in, don’t worry!
+We have Ann Arbor area contacts to help you get nearly anything done around the house.

 Exterior Cleaning and Power Washing

-Power Wash and Clean exterior siding and soffits, siding, decks and rails and exterior light fixtures to remove dirt and mildew.
-Biggest bang for the buck item.
-Your home exterior will shine and you will feel great about your home!
+Power wash and clean exterior siding and soffits, decks and rails and exterior light fixtures to remove dirt and mildew buildup over the winter months.
+Biggest bang for the buck item – your home exterior will shine and you will feel great about your home!
+Be careful not to over do it!
+Too strong of a touch can etch wood, peel paint and deteriorate siding and roofing.

 Interior Cleaning, Decluttering, and Organizing